-I went to cooking school (the Natural Gourmet Cookery School Chef’s Training Program in New York City), but the hierarchical restaurant world is a little too much for a feministy woman like me.
-I worked for about a decade with my mentors at Bloodroot, a gourmet 36-year-old feminist-vegetarian restaurant and bookstore in Connecticut (one of them came up with “Lagusta’s Luscious” as a name for my company, about a decade ago–little did I know it would make bank tellers and post office clerks think I was a secret porn actress forever…).
-I’ve baked at Souen macrobiotic restaurant in New York City, and I’ve done endless private cooking jobs around New York and New Jersey.
+I went to cooking school (the Natural Gourmet Cookery School Chef’s Training Program in New York City), worked for about a decade with my mentors at Bloodroot, a gourmet 40-year-old feminist-vegetarian restaurant and bookstore in Connecticut (one of them came up with “Lagusta’s Luscious” as a name for my company, about a decade ago–little did I know it would make bank tellers and post office clerks think I was a secret porn actress forever…) and some other places blah blah.

-From 2002-2010 I ran a wildly successful (if I do say so myself) teeny tiny vegetarian home meal delivery service bringing handcrafted meals featuring local produce to New Yorkers from Battery Park to Woodstock.
-If you want to see photos of what I used to cook for my clients, I’ve got plenty of photo-heavy quantity-cooking posts packed with recipe ideas and inspiration–check ’em out!
+From 2002-2010 I ran a teeny tiny vegetarian home meal delivery service bringing handcrafted meals featuring local produce to New Yorkers from Battery Park to Woodstock.
+If you want to see photos of what I used to cook for my clients, I’ve got plenty of photo-heavy quantity-cooking posts packed with recipe ideas and & #inspo.

-In 2011 I became a full-time chocolatier with my own line of truffles, Bluestocking Bonbons (all named for fascinating women!), bars, barks, caramels, and more.
+In 2011 I switched to the chocolate life full time with a line of truffles, Bluestocking Bonbons (all named for fascinating women), bars, barks, caramels, and more.

-And now, after years of cooking in dinky rented kitchens, Jacob and I renovated a former laundromat in downtown New Paltz to become a tiny little chocolate shop.
+After years of cooking in dinky rented kitchens, my partner Jacob and I renovated a former laundromat in downtown New Paltz to become a tiny little chocolate shop.
 We opened on June 28, 2011, and every single day has been amazing.
 Even that day we found a pistol in the rafters when renovating and had to call the police.